dandan-drori/custom-scripts/README.md

 ```

 ## Usage:
-Simply open a command line tool or terminal (Windows users - search for "cmd" and press Enter), and type "createProject"
+Simply open a command line tool or terminal (Windows users - search for "cmd" and press Enter), and type "createProject".\
-Use with flag -h (createProject -h) to see help and usage guide.
+Use with flag -h (createProject -h) to see help and usage guide.\
-The program will prompt for a project name - enter your desired project name.
+The program will prompt for a project name - enter your desired project name.\
-The program will show a menu of different programming languages and ask you to choose one using the numbers listed next to each language name.
+The program will show a menu of different programming languages and ask you to choose one using the numbers listed next to each language name.\
 The script will then run, creating the project directory in the current directory and create all of the needed files and dependencies inside of it.

 ## Todos:
 Convert projectCreate.sh to powershell script
+1) ~~Add C as a language option in projectCreate.sh~~
-Add React as a language option in projectCreate.sh
+2) Add React as a language option in projectCreate.sh
-Add ReactNative as a language option in projectCreate.sh
+3) Add ReactNative as a language option in projectCreate.sh

 ### If you have any suggestions, please let us know!
 #### Happy coding ;)